 • Specific: Be specific about your program, participants, and goals.
 Be sure the proposal answers the What, Who, When, Where, How and Why?

-• Measureable: Explain how you will evaluate the program, the methods you will use (service plans, surveys, interviews, research, pre/post program documentation, technology, etc.) to determine the impact (e.g., increased food security, increased participation, increased family cohesion, improved water quality, etc.) and the tracking/reporting process (e.g., data management software, excel, etc.).
+• Measurable: Explain how you will evaluate the program, the methods you will use (service plans, surveys, interviews, research, pre/post program documentation, technology, etc.) to determine the impact (e.g., increased food security, increased participation, increased family cohesion, improved water quality, etc.) and the tracking/reporting process (e.g., data management software, excel, etc.).

 • Achievable: Describe your capacity (human, financial, cultural, programmatic, etc.) to implement your program effectively and achieve the desired impact.